-Click the blue 'Register' button in the top right hand corner of the screen - this will take you to our online pre-assessment and housing application form.
+Click the Home-Options link then click the blue 'Register' button in the top right hand corner of the screen - this will take you to our online pre-assessment and housing application form.

 You will need the following information in order to apply: full names and dates of births for everyone moving with you, and a National Insurance number for anyone aged 16 or over.
 You will also need details of current address and postcode, as well as details of everywhere you have lived over the past five years.
 You will also need contact details such as an email address and phone number.
 It is best to get this information together before you apply, although you can save the application form as you go through it, if you need to stop to go and find some information.